admosity/sigma-interactive-graph/README.md

 Click/Access node data like here: http://jcml.fr/~jacomyal/osdc2012-demo/

-If possible:
-- have hash to link to node as in here: http://www.hellodata.eu/NDDL1/#Europe-Ecologie Les Verts
+Hash to link to node as in here: http://www.hellodata.eu/NDDL1/#Europe-Ecologie Les Verts

-- be able to find node by name like here then zoom in to the node: http://jcml.fr/~jacomyal/osdc2012-demo/
+Be able to find node by name like here then zoom in to the node: http://jcml.fr/~jacomyal/osdc2012-demo/